-- 8.2 The Council will only use standalone financial derivatives (such as swaps, forwards, futures and options) where they can be clearly demonstrated to reduce the overall level of the financial risks that the Council is exposed to.
+8.2 The Council will only use standalone financial derivatives (such as swaps, forwards, futures and options) where they can be clearly demonstrated to reduce the overall level of the financial risks that the Council is exposed to.
 Additional risks presented, such as credit exposure to derivative counterparties, will be taken into account when determining the overall level of risk.
-Embedded derivatives, including those present in pooled funds and forward starting transactions, will not be subject to this policy, although the risks they present will be managed in line with the overall treasury risk management strategy. - 8.3 Financial derivative transactions may be arranged with any organisation that meets the approved investment criteria.
+Embedded derivatives, including those present in pooled funds and forward starting transactions, will not be subject to this policy, although the risks they present will be managed in line with the overall treasury risk management strategy.

+- 8.3 Financial derivative transactions may be arranged with any organisation that meets the approved investment criteria.
 The current value of any amount due from a derivative counterparty will count against the counterparty credit limit and the relevant foreign country limit. - 8.4 The Council has previously made use of derivatives (e.g. LOBO's) embedded into loans and investments to reduce interest rate risk and to reduce costs or increase income at the expense of greater risk. - 8.5 Policy on Apportioning Interest to the HRA On 1st April 2012, the Council notionally split each of its existing long-term loans into General Fund and HRA pools.
-New long-term loans borrowed will be assigned in their entirety to one pool or the other.
-Interest payable and other costs/income arising from long-term loans (e.g. premiums and discounts on early redemption) will be charged/ credited to the respective revenue account.
-Differences between the value of the HRA loans pool and the HRA's underlying need to borrow (adjusted for HRA balance sheet resources available for investment) will result in a notional cash balance which may be positive or negative.
-This balance will be measured each month and interest transferred between the General Fund and HRA at the 6 month PWLB variable rate. - 8.6 Investment Training: The needs of the Councils treasury management staff for training in investment management are assessed every half yearly as part of the managing individual performance process, and additionally when the responsibilities of individual members of staff change. - 8.7 Staff regularly attend training courses, seminars and conferences provided by our Treasury Advisors and CIPFA.
-Relevant staffs are also encouraged to study professional qualifications from CIPFA, the Association of Corporate Treasurers and other appropriate organisations. - 8.8 Investment of Money Borrowed in Advance of Need: The Council may, from time to time, borrow in advance of need, where this is expected to provide the best long term value for money.
+During 2017/18 the policy on apportioning interest to the HRA will be reviewed, any changes to the policy will be reported to Cabinet. - 8.6 Investment Training: The needs of the Councils treasury management staff for training in investment management are assessed every half yearly as part of the managing individual performance process, and additionally when the responsibilities of individual members of staff change. - 8.7 Staff attend training courses, seminars and conferences provided by our Treasury Advisors and CIPFA.
+Relevant staffs are also encouraged to study professional qualifications from CIPFA and other appropriate organisations. - 8.8 Investment of Money Borrowed in Advance of Need: The Council may, from time to time, borrow in advance of need, where this is expected to provide the best long term value for money.
 Since amounts borrowed will be invested until spent, the Authority is aware that it will be exposed to the risk of loss of the borrowed sums, and the risk that investment and borrowing interest rates may change in the intervening period.
-These risks will be managed as part of the Council's overall management of its treasury risks.

-8.9 The total amount borrowed will not exceed the authorised borrowing limit of £667 million.
-The maximum period between borrowing and expenditure is expected to be two years, although the Council is not required to link particular loans with particular items of expenditure.
+These risks will be managed as part of the Council's overall management of its treasury risks. - 8.9 The total amount borrowed will not exceed the authorised borrowing limit of £714m.
+If money is borrowed in advance of need, the maximum period between borrowing and expenditure is expected to be two years, although the Council is not required to link particular loans with particular items of expenditure.